Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Degravitation

 \subsection{Extended Fierz-Pauli action ($\alpha = 1/2$) in 4-D}

 As the previous two sections discussed, the extended Fierz-Pauli action ($\alpha = 1/2$) contains 6 DoF --- two helicity-2 modes, helicity-1 modes, and scalar DoF.
-To explicitly see the degravitation mechanism, we first need to isolate the observable DoF (helicity-2 modes) from the other degrees of freedom in the action \eqref{S.1}.
+To explicitly see the degravitation mechanism, we first need to isolate the observable DoF (helicity-2 modes) from the other DoF in the action \eqref{S.1}.
 After this, we integrate the extra DoF from the action.

 To go about this, we start with the action \eqref{L5} and (\ref{L6}) that includes only the gauge field $V_{\mu}$:

 Varying the above action w.r.t $V_{\mu}$, we get:

 The second step is to rewrite the above expression using the inverse operator ($\Box^{-1}$):